jcubic/lips/docs/docs/intro.md

 :::info

-if you run this code outside of [Node.js project](#nodejs-project) npx will install the package before execution.
+If you run this code outside of [Node.js project](#nodejs-project) npx will install the package before execution.

 :::